Carmen Menayo: 2022–23 season

 In the 2022-23 season, Menayo was given back the captain's stripes, being the second captain behind Lola Gallardo.
 Although she started the season as a starter, she suffered a knee sprain for which she was out due to two months.
 After recovering, she regained her spot in the centre-back position.
 She scored a goal in discount that gave them the league victory against Athletic Club, and she was chosen the best Atlético Madrid player for the month of February.
 The team was not regular during the season and changed managers, ending up in fourth position in the league.
 In the Copa de la Reina, Atlético qualified solidly for the final, in which they faced Real Madrid at Estadio Municipal de Butarque in Leganés and Menayo started.
 The team won the trophy in the penalty shootout after coming back from 2-0 down in added time.

+Later years

+In the 2023–24 season, Menayo remained a regular starter and surpassed 200 appearances for the club.
+In January, Atlético Madrid were eliminated in the Supercopa semi-final, and in February, they had several direct league matches in which they did not achieve good results and fell further behind the top positions.
+Menayo was chosen as the team's best player in February.
+Following the Copa del Rey semi-final elimination and a poor league result, Manolo Cano was dismissed and replaced by the coach of the reserve team, Arturo Ruiz.
+They strung together several consecutive victories and finally achieved the objective of qualifying for the Women's Champions League after finishing third in Liga F. On the last matchday of the league season, she had to leave the pitch injured due to a rupture of the anterior cruciate ligament graft and an associated lateral meniscus injury in her right knee.

+Menayo missed the entire 2024–25 season recovering from an injury sustained at the end of the previous campaign.
+Atlético Madrid, managed that year by Víctor Martín, qualified for the Champions League on the final matchday and reached the final of the Copa de la Reina, although they were eliminated in the qualifying round of the Women's Champions League and in the semi-final of the Supercopa.
+She returned to official competition on 31 August 2025, in the first league match of the 2025–26 season.
+On 22 May, Atlético Madrid announced that Menayo would leave the club upon the expiry of her contract at the end of the season.

+Como 1907

+On 16 July 2026, Como 1907 announced that Menayo signed for the club.